Disputing a transaction

 Fraud dispute

 Account admins, card admins, and the card owner can dispute fraudulent transactions.
-Submitting a fraud dispute will automatically cancel the card to help protect your information and prevent future unauthorized charges.
+Submitting a fraud dispute will automatically cancel the card to help protect your account and prevent future unauthorized transactions.

-If your physical card was compromised, you’ll receive a replacement card with a new card number in 7-10 business days.
-While you wait, you can continue to use your virtual card.
+If your physical card has been compromised, you’ll receive a replacement card with a new card number within 3-8 business days, however, a virtual card will immediately be available for use while you wait for your physical card.

 In your dashboard